The state’s legendary thoroughbreds grazing on a pastoral horse farm

 Making a splash on a houseboat on Lake Cumberland

 From handcrafted bourbon to culinary traditions, make memories in the Bluegrass State.

 Heritage Spirits and Sports

-The words “horses” and “Kentucky” go together almost as readily as sunshine and blue skies.
-Bourbon, “America’s native spirit,” is Kentucky’s most famous export to the world.
-Come see for yourself how these two iconic products epitomize Kentucky’s unbridled spirit: and how the cultures surrounding these icons combine to influence our growing culinary heritage.
-From mint juleps served in silver cups on Derby Day to bourbon pairings with great food, the passion for excellence shines through.
-Kentucky’s menu has formed from a variety of cultures and traditions that have been here for centuries including Native American, English, Irish, Scots-Irish, German and African-American.
-Add to that Amish, Asian, and Latin cultures and you’re left with a wonderful combination of food types and traditions to temp your palate and whet your appetite.
+Bourbon is known as “America’s Native Spirit” – not to mention Kentucky’s most famous export, and Thoroughbred horse racing its most famous sporting event.
+The cultures surrounding them combine to create a unique and growing culture, especially when it comes to food and drink – from mint juleps served in silver cups on Kentucky Derby Day to bourbon pairings with great food.
+A typical Kentucky menu stems from centuries of influence by Native American, English, Irish, Scots-Irish, German and African-American cultures.
+Add a dash of Amish, Asian and Latin influence, and you’re left with a wonderful combination of food types and traditions to temp your palate and whet your appetite.

 If you are looking for an escape, Kentucky has abundant wilderness and waters to explore, as well as the longest known cave system in the world (Mammoth Cave National Park).
 Kentucky is an angler’s paradise and home to Kentucky and Barkley lakes, two of the largest man-made lakes in the country.
 These vast waters are also great spots for boating, skiing and tubing.
 Visitors can trek through countless trails that wind through the state, including Sheltowee Trace National Recreational Trail, the state’s longest, stretching over 418 kilometers through Daniel Boone National Forest.